-7. Unless otherwise agreed in writing by the Mineral Planning Authority, no operations authorised in connection with this permission shall take place within 3 metres of the watercress beds shown, in principle, on attached Plan 1 or within 3 metres of the lake shown on attached Plan 1, without the written consent of the Mineral Planning Authority, and operations shall only take when these areas and margins have been clearly marked out to the satisfaction of the Mineral Planning Authority.
+14. Unless otherwise agreed in writing by the Mineral Planning Authority, no operations authorised in connection with this permission shall take place within 5 metres either side of the Bourne Gutter the line of which is shown in principle on attached Plan 1 or within 5 metres of any tree or 3 metres of any hedgerow without the written consent of the Mineral Planning Authority, and operations shall only take place when these areas and margins have been clearly marked out to the satisfaction of the Mineral Planning Authority.